-All waiver participants will receive information about using participant-directed services (PDS).
-As noted above, information regarding PDS will initially be provided to new waiver participants by Medicaid Enrollment Specialists at the ADRC, and to current waiver participants by their waiver case manager.
-For all waiver participants, the waiver case manager documents the participant's choice of service delivery model in the person-centered ISP.
-Waiver case managers will also advise participants of their opportunity to change their method of waiver service delivery at any time.
-Waiver case managers will also re-introduce and provide information about PDS to waiver participants and document the participant's decision as to whether or not to use PDS each time the person-centered ISP is updated if the waiver participant is not already enrolled in the Services My Way program.
+All waiver participants receive information about using participant-directed services (PDS).
+As noted above, information regarding PDS is initially provided to new waiver participants by Medicaid Enrollment Specialists at the ADRC, and to current waiver participants by their waiver case managers.
+For all waiver participants, the waiver case manager documents the participant's choice of service delivery model in the PCP.
+Waiver case managers also advise participants of their opportunity to change their method of waiver service delivery at any time.
+Waiver case managers also re-introduce and provide information about PDS to waiver participants each time the participant is reassessed for services and each time the participant's PCP is updated if the waiver participant is not already enrolled in the Services My Way program, as well as upon the participant's request.
+Information regarding PDS is provided to new waiver participants promptly upon their enrollment in the waiver, in order that the participant has received all information necessary to discuss the Services My Way program with the waiver case manager during the initial meeting to develop the participant's PCP and make an informed decision regarding participation in the PCP is updated, as well as upon the participants at each reassessment and each time the PCP is updated, as well as upon the participants at each reassessment and each time the PCP is updated, as well as upon the participant's request.
+Maiver participants sufficient time to make an informed decision regarding participants pDS at any time and may elect to enroll in the Services My Way program at any time, affording participants sufficient time to make an informed decision regarding participants upon the participant.

-With the support of an expert PDS consultant, DHCF has developed materials to inform current and prospective waiver participants about the benefits and potential liabilities of using PDS.
-Orientation and training materials provided to participants and their representatives, as appropriate, include, but may not be limited to, details about self-directing their PDS, managing their PDS budget, using FMS and support broker services, being a common law employer, and general Medicaid and non-Medicaid rights and responsibilities.
+Orientation and training materials provided to participants and their authorized representatives, as appropriate, include, but may not be limited to, details about self-directing their PDS, managing their PDS budget, using FMS and support broker services, being a common law employer, and general Medicaid and non-Medicaid rights and responsibilities.
+Orientation and training materials specifically include information regarding the potential liabilities associated with being a common law employer of the participant's PDW(s) and with managing the participant's PDS budget.